nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

     alt: Alt1
 testimonials:
   - author: Ms. Ramya
-    quote: 'Treatment from skilled and knowledgeable dentists. '
+    quote: "Treatment from skilled and knowledgeable dentists. "
   - author: Ms. Soumya
     quote: Very hygienic and personalised care from experienced and expert doctors.
 full_image: img/picture2.png
 pricing:
   heading: Pricing
-  description: >-
+  description: We have a treatment plan to suit your budget, without compromising
-    We have a treatment plan to suit your budget, without compromising on the quality.
+    on the quality.
 We can also help you with EMI options.
   plans: []
 type: about-us
 ---